 The results of our survey generally support this role of PG/VG ratio in your throat hit.

 People who rated their throat hit as strong or very strong were most likely to use a roughly even balance between PG and VG (between 40/60 PG/VG and 60/40), followed by high PG (over 60 % PG).
 Conversely, 43 % of people who rated their throat hit as weak or very weak used high-VG (over 60 % VG) e-juice, with a mid-range e-juice being the next most common answer.

-However, too much PG can get a little unpleasant to vape.
+However, do bear in mind that too much PG can get a little unpleasant to vape.

 The tickly and scratchy element of the throat hit can get too much to put up with, especially if you have a mod and vape at high power levels.
 This is the reason a mid-range PG/VG ratio was the most common choice for vapers getting a strong throat hit, rather than a high-PG blend.